 Isn't It Evening (The Revolutionary) (Madeloni/Bowie): track from Earl Slick's Zig Zag with Bowie on vocals.
 A Danny Michel Remix can be downloaded from Earl Slick's page at myspace.com.

 It's Gonna Be Me (Bowie): together with 'Who Can I Be Now', this Young Americans outtake appeared on several bootlegs before it was officially released as an extra track on the Rykodisc version.
-The 2007 Special Edition of Young Americans has an alternate version with a string arrangement.
-Performed live only in 1974 on the Pre-Soul (Strange Fascination (The Original Masters TOM CD 001/002)) and Soul Tours (Infected With Soul Love (Savage Hippo SH 112)).
+The 2007 Special Edition of Young Americans featured an alternate version with a string arrangement.
+In 2016, this song was finally released 'in context' on The Gouster, an early version of Young Americans.
+Performed live only in 1974 on the Pre-Soul (Cracked Actor) and Soul Tours (I'm Only Dancing).

-It's Hard To Be A Saint In The City (Springsteen): recorded during both the Young Americans and Station To Station sessions.
-Although the liner notes of Sound + Vision II state it contains the Station To Station version, several sources claim this actually is the Young Americans version.
+It's Hard To Be A Saint In The City (Springsteen): the liner notes of Sound + Vision II (on which it first appeared) claim this Springsteen cover is a Station To Station outtake, but this seems incorrect.
+It's a given that Bowie worked on the track during the Young Americans sessions, but most likely it was recorded earlier, during the Diamond Dogs sessions.
 The song has also been released on the 8 From Sound + Vision promo and Best Of Bowie 74/79 CD.

 It's No Game (Part 2) (Bowie): from Scary Monsters.
 On the Greek cassette version (RCA 20175), the tape feed off is missing.
-The version released on Vampires Of Human Flesh (Midnight Beat MBCD 021) does not differ very much from this second version.
+An early version was released on Vampires Of Human Flesh (Midnight Beat MBCD 021).

-I've Been Waiting For You (Young): sung by Reeves Gabrels on the second Tin Machine tour and appearing on the Oy Vey, Baby video and Shakin' All Over (ROCKS 92009/10) 2CD.
+I've Been Waiting For You (Young): a Neil Young cover sung by Reeves Gabrels on the second Tin Machine tour.
+It has appeared on the Oy Vey, Baby video and Shakin' All Over (ROCKS 92009/10) bootleg 2CD.
 This Neil Young song was later covered on Heathen and released as a CD-single (Columbia 38K 003369) in Canada.
 A longer version (3'16" vs 3'00") appeared exclusively on the Heathen SACD.
 After the Tin Machine performances, this song again was played live on Heathen and Reality concerts.

 I've Got Lightning: alternative title for 'Lightning Frightening'.